Suyasha-Pujari/Palindrome-Program/README.md

 # Palindrome-Program
-Write a program to check whether string is palindrome or not
+Write a program to check whether string is palindrome or not.
+# Link To Run Code Online https://onlinegdb.com/SkNfr5rxd